dip1059/bitcoinjs-lib/README.md

-# Note:
+# Warning:
 This package is cloned from https://github.com/junderw/bitcoinjs-lib/tree/cashv5 and customised for adding some other btc based network support like bitcoin cash, dashcoin, dogecoin, litecoin and others.
-This is basically bitcoinjs-lib v5 mod package
+This is basically bitcoinjs-lib cashv5 mod.
+Use it at your own risk.

 # BitcoinJS (bitcoinjs-lib)
 [![Build Status](https://travis-ci.org/bitcoinjs/bitcoinjs-lib.png?branch=master)](https://travis-ci.org/bitcoinjs/bitcoinjs-lib)